-The rituals around when and what to eat are set in stone in Andalucia.
-Coffee here in Velez-Malaga is taken at three times during the day, first thing in the morning, at 11am and for merienda (around 17.00hrs).
+The rituals around when and what to eat tend to be fairly set in stone in Andalucia.
+Coffee here in Velez-Malaga is taken at three times during the day: first thing in the morning, at 11am and for merienda (around 17.00hrs).
 Quite often merienda is coffee or hot chocolate with something sweet.
-Needless to say the choice of cafés is pretty endless.
+Needless to say the choice of cafés where you can take it is pretty endless.

 A great location (next to the town hall) and comfy seating makes this an ideal place to stop for breakfast or a coffee.
 The décor is old school Spanish but has trendy touches to bring it up-to-date with a flair.

 Address: Plaza de las Carmelitas, 13, Tel: 609 52 41 84.
 Open every day.

 Cafeteria San Francisco

 This café is in an amazing location, with a large sunny patio overlooking the San Francisco convent and the heart of the historic centre.
 Inside it’s shabby and the food offering is unclear but it’s a lovely spot to enjoy a coffee and to take in the beautiful historical surroundings.

 Address: Plaza de San Francisco.
 Tel: 650 42 82 23.
 Open: Mon-Fri 09.00 – the last customer, Sat & Sun varied opening times.